Infixo/CS2-InfoLoom/README.md

 - Nothing atm.

 ### Changelog
+- v0.3.0 (2023-12-20)
+  - New features: worforce structure and workplaces distribution.
 - v0.2.2 (2023-12-17)
   - Demand factors window is reformatted, to be more aligned with game's visual style.
   - New features: shows all factors, building demand and resources consumption.